mayborin/pagerank/README.md

 ...
 ```

-to check whether the outlinks are redlink or not, we can pass the pagetile to the outlinks
+to check whether the outlinks are redlink or not, we can pass the pagetitle to the outlinks
 ```
 title     outlinks
 a         b c d e f g h